Binary Search in Action

 , known as "searching for the left boundary" and "searching for the right boundary."
 This can also be achieved by tweaking the algorithm code.

 We discussed these issues in detail in our previous article Binary Search Core Framework.
-Readers who are not clear about this are advised to review the previous article.
-Those who already understand the basic binary search algorithm can continue reading.
+Readers who are not clear on this are advised to review the previous article.
+Those who understand the basic binary search algorithm can continue reading.

-In specific algorithm problems, the common scenarios are 'searching for the left boundary' and 'searching for the right boundary.'
-It's rare to be asked to 'search for a single element' alone.
+In specific algorithm problems, the scenarios commonly used are "searching for the left boundary" and "searching for the right boundary."
+Rarely are you asked to "search for a single element."

-This is because algorithm problems often require finding the extreme values, such as the 'minimum speed' for eating bananas or the 'minimum carrying capacity' of a ship.
-The process of finding these extreme values inherently involves searching for a boundary.
-Therefore, we will delve into the detailed analysis of these two boundary search binary algorithm codes.
+This is because algorithm problems often require finding extremums, such as the "minimum speed" for eating bananas or the "minimum carrying capacity" of a ship.
+The process of finding extremums inherently involves searching for a boundary.
+Therefore, we will delve into the detailed analysis of these two binary search algorithms for boundary searching.

 Note

-The specific code implementation for the binary search algorithm that searches for the left boundary is as follows:
+The specific code implementation for the binary search algorithm to "search for the left boundary" is as follows:

 // search for the left boundary